The Banking Litigation Law Review: Portugal

 The resolution measure applied to Banco Espírito Santo and to Banif continues to be a topic of discussion and disputes, either involving said banks or the BP and their clients, or both.

-Indeed, several stakeholders of Banco Espírito Santo requested the declaration of invalidity of the resolution measure applied to it by the BP on the grounds that it breached the Portuguese Constitution general principles of Portuguese Law, and European Law.
+Indeed, several stakeholders of Banco Espírito Santo requested the declaration of invalidity of the resolution measure applied to it by the BP on the grounds that it breached the Portuguese Constitution general principles of Portuguese law, as well as European law.
 The Administrative Court of the District of Lisbon Central dismissed the claim.
-Following an appeal filed to the Supreme Administrative Court, in 23 January 2020 it admitted a request for a preliminary ruling to the Court of Justice of the European Union.
+Following an appeal filed to the Supreme Administrative Court, on 23 January 2020 it admitted a request for a preliminary ruling to the Court of Justice of the European Union.

-Recent case law regarding investments in complex financial instruments consider that the financial intermediary is responsible for considering the client's profile (i.e., 'know your client') and for providing information adequate to his knowledge.
-Indeed, on 28 January 2020,2 the Supreme Court of Justice ruled that a bank that informs a client without any financial experience that commercial paper is similar to a fixed-term deposit, with guaranteed capital, is not complying with the duty to provide complete, true and objective information regarding the risks inherent to the investment.
-The Court considered that said conduct infringes the principle of good faith, particularly in terms of loyalty, and that this liability could be incurred with reference to acts executed in the phases preparatory to the transaction.
-Similarly, on 8 October 2020, the Lisbon Court of Appeal3 held that a bank omitting information to the investor on the specific differences between bank deposits and subordinated bonds was in infringement of the financial intermediary's duty to provide information.
+Recent case law regarding investments in complex financial instruments considers that the financial intermediary is responsible for considering the client's profile (i.e., 'know your client') and for providing information adequate to their knowledge.
+Indeed, on 28 January 2020,3 the Supreme Court of Justice ruled that a bank that informs a client without any financial experience that commercial paper is similar to a fixed-term deposit, with guaranteed capital, is not complying with the duty to provide complete, true and objective information regarding the risks inherent to the investment.
+The court considered that said conduct infringes the principle of good faith, particularly in terms of loyalty, and that this liability could be incurred with reference to acts executed in the phases preparatory to the transaction.
+Similarly, on 8 October 2020, the Lisbon Court of Appeal4 held that a bank omitting information to the investor on the specific differences between bank deposits and subordinated bonds was in infringement of the financial intermediary's duty to provide information.

-A decision in the opposite direction was rendered in 8 October 2020 by the Court of Appeal of Guimarães.4 This court ruled that the duty to provide information does not extend to the obligation on the financial intermediary to follow up on the insolvency proceedings of the issuer of bonds.
+A decision in the opposite direction was rendered on 8 October 2020 by the Court of Appeal of Guimarães.7 This court ruled that the duty to provide information does not extend to the obligation on the financial intermediary to follow up on the insolvency proceedings of the issuer of bonds.

-In addition to the duties of information, a recent decision of the Supreme Court of 19 May 20205 refers to the bank's duty of custody regarding safe-deposit boxes.
-The Court considered that banks must guarantee the vigilance necessary to prevent an individual, other than the user, from accessing the safe and are accountable for their integrity.
+In addition to the duties of information, a recent decision of the Supreme Court of 19 May 20209 refers to the bank's duty of custody regarding safe deposit boxes.
+The court considered that banks must guarantee the vigilance necessary to prevent an individual, other than the user, from accessing the safe and are accountable for their integrity.
 Consequently, theft or robbery, through burglary, does not constitute grounds for exemption from liability by the bank.
-The Court considered that the burden of proof of the absence of fault lies with the bank.
+The court considered that the burden of proof of the absence of fault lies with the bank.

-In a decision rendered in 29 September 2020, the Lisbon Court of Appeal6 confirmed that failure to integrate a customer in the special Out-of-court Proceeding for the Regularisation of Default (PERSI) in consumer credit agreements constitutes a dilatory exception, to be acknowledged by the court suo motu, that may prevent enforcement proceedings for the collection of the owed amounts from carrying on.
+In a decision rendered on 29 September 2020, the Lisbon Court of Appeal10 confirmed that failure to integrate a customer in the special Out-of-Court Proceedure for the Regularisation of Default Situations (PERSI) in consumer credit agreements constitutes a dilatory exception, to be acknowledged by the court suo motu, which may prevent enforcement proceedings for the collection of the owed amounts from carrying on.
 Nonetheless, the court underlined that the credits subject to enforcement were assigned to a securitisation company (not subject to the PERSI regime) prior to the default of the customer.
-As the securitisation legal regime (Decree Law No. 453/99) provides that the debtors of the assigned credits can only oppose to the assignee those objections deriving from facts that precede the assignment, the exception was ruled to be unfounded.
+As the securitisation legal regime (Decree-Law No. 453/99) provides that the debtors of the assigned credits can only oppose to the assignee those objections deriving from facts that precede the assignment, the exception was ruled to be unfounded.
 This decision shows that a bank's customer situation may, under certain circumstances, be negatively affected (in this case, the default could not lead to a PERSI proceeding) as a consequence of a credit assignment.
 The Porto Court of Appeal has replicated the arguments of the decision of the Lisbon Court of Appeal on its decision of 23 February 2021.11

-Finally, it is worth noticing that, in 2019, the Portuguese Competition Authority fined 14 banks in the total amount of €225 million euros for concerted practice of exchanging sensitive commercial data, during 2002 and 2013.
+Finally, it is worth noting that, in 2019, the Portuguese Competition Authority fined 14 banks the total amount of €225 million for concerted practice of exchanging sensitive commercial data, between 2002 and 2013.
 Twelve banks presented an appeal to the competent court.
 This decision may trigger damages claims, which are expected.
-Deco – the Portuguese Association for Consumer Protection – is evaluating the possibility of taking collective action, on behalf of consumers, against the banks, so that clients can be compensated for their losses.
+DECO – the Portuguese Association for Consumer Protection – is evaluating the possibility of taking collective action, on behalf of consumers, against the banks, so that clients can be compensated for their losses.

 Recent legislative developments